-This sentencing option involves the court convicting the offender and sentencing the offender to a period of imprisonment, however that period of imprisonment is served by way of an Intensive Corrections Order (ICO).
-An ICO therefore involves an offender serving their sentence of imprisonment in the community.
+This sentencing option involves the court convicting the offender and sentencing the offender to a period of imprisonment, however that period of imprisonment is served by way of an Intensive Corrections Order.
+An Intensive Corrections Order (ICO) therefore involves an offender serving their sentence of imprisonment in the community.

 Why Streeton Lawyers?